 This option awards the Master of Science in Nursing (MSN) degree with a major in Nursing Leadership and Innovation.
-The curriculum ranges from 36 credit hours in length and can be completed in 15-18 months.
+The curriculum is 36 hours in length.
+Graduates are eligible to sit for national certification examinations (Nurse Executive-BC or Nurse Executive Advanced-BC).